spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 - Sounds like Pam from Archer
 - Can be found in Engineering

-The Chief is well-regarded by her crew, and takes pride in the safety rating they maintained until combat started.
+The Chief Engineer is well-regarded by her crew, and takes pride in the safety rating they maintained until combat started.
 Now her only concern is keeping the station intact.
 She finds the ethics of the situation incredibly boring, and certainly irrelevant when the station is trying to tear itself apart.

 By maintaining a neutral position, her crew has (mostly) been able to access the parts of the ship they need in order to solve problems, but it’s been difficult, and she has the impression things are getting worse as the fighting intensifies and her crew gets more and more exhausted.

-If asked for access to the Cargo Bay (or airlocks, or any other facility under Ops Union control), the Chief gives a brusque “No,” explaining those areas are under lockdown to protect the station.
+If asked for access to the Cargo Bay (or airlocks, or any other facility under #OpsUnion control), the Chief gives a brusque “No,” explaining those areas are under lockdown to protect the station.
 She says she’d grant access if the characters helped out with an urgent problem.
 If they agree, she refers them to the Technician.

 **Quote:** _“Break’s over, people!
 I know you’re tired, but this whole place is going to shit.
 We’ve got a fire in the cargo tunnels, a coolant leak in the primary reactor, and we’re venting atmo in 3 places.
 Let’s get to work!”_